 Thursday Jobless Report

-Continuing claims, a proxy for the total number of people receiving payments from state unemployment programs, remained at 1.3 million in the week ended May 28 — the lowest point since December 1969.
+Continuing claims, a proxy for the total number of ongoing unemployment-benefits payments, increased by 14,000 to 1.69 million in the week ended March 11.
 Continuing claims are reported with a one-week lag.